 Mr. Gazdak, works as Managing Director - Head of Investment Banking for Alexander Capital an investment banking firm based in New York.
 Mr. Gazdak has been a member of the Company's board of directors since June 2015.
 Alexander Capital has acted as the lead investment bank in a number of the Company's private financings.

-In February 2017, Mr. Gazdak, extinguished \$12,000 of expense reports, and invested \$12,000 in the Series D Convertible Notes financings.
-As of December 31, 2017, Mr. Gazdak was owed \$14,118 of principal under convertible promissory notes and owned 0.6% respectively, of the outstanding stock of the Company.
+As of September 30, 2017 and December 31, 2016, Mr. Gazdak owned 0.7% of the outstanding units of the Company.
+As of September 30, 2017, Mr. Gazdak was owed \$14,118 of principal under convertible promissory notes.

 The Company has signed an engagement letter with Alexander Capital under which Alexander Capital earns a fee on total investments by their clients.
-Alexander Capital earned fees of \$359,311 and \$1,058,575 for the years ended December 31, 2016 and 2017, respectively, and as of December 31, 2017, had been issued warrants to purchase 499,608 common units that are exercisable at \$5.40 per unit and have a five year life.
+Alexander Capital earned fees of \$248,175 and \$223,663 for the nine months ended September 30, 2017 and 2016, respectively.
+As of September 30, 2017 Alexander Capital had been issued 4,494,106 common unit warrants that are exercisable at \$0.36 per unit and have a five year life.